-There are three dedicated workspace areas available for doctoral researchers in Freeman in room G01, F38 and the PhD 'pod' located to the far left of the building of the first floor (opposite F11).
-The workspace and PCs are available to all doctoral researchers registered in LPS on a 'hot-desking' basis (desks/computers are not assigned to individuals and can be used by any PhD student).
-Lockers are available in the nearby PhD social space, F30.

-Please visit School Office reception for details.
+There are three dedicated workspace areas available for doctoral researchers in Freeman.
+The workspace and PCs are available to all doctoral researchers registered in LPS on a 'hot desking' basis (desks/computers are not assigned to individuals and can be used by any PhD student).
+Lockers are available in the nearby PhD social space, please visit School Office reception for details.
 If you have any special requirements, please let us know.
 There are also facilities in the Library set aside for doctoral researchers in the Research Hive area on the top floor.